top of page

 Common Blending Mistakes to Avoid

-Overworking the paint, which can cause muddiness or loss of vibrancy.
+• Overworking the paint can cause muddiness or loss of vibrancy.

-Using too much medium, leading to paint that is too thin and prone to cracking.
+• Using too much medium can lead to paint that is too thin and prone to cracking.

-Ignoring drying times, which can cause unwanted mixing or lifting of paint.
+• Ignoring drying times can cause unwanted mixing or lifting of paint.

-Using stiff brushes that leave visible brush marks instead of smooth blends.
+• Using stiff brushes can leave visible brush marks instead of smooth blends.

 Practical Example: Blending a Portrait Skin Tone

-Creating realistic skin tones requires smooth blending of multiple colors and subtle shifts in value.
+Creating realistic skin tones requires smooth blending of multiple colours and subtle shifts in value.

 This step-by-step approach results in natural, lifelike skin with depth and dimension.